anilkumarthakur60/apexdocs/UPGRADING.md

    `\LogicException` here will need updating; code that catches `\Throwable` keeps working.

+4. **`DocsController` constructor slimmed.** The Laravel `DocsController` no longer accepts the five exporter instances — they are constructed inside `ApexDocs\Http\SpecPayload`.
+If you extended `DocsController` and passed custom exporters via constructor, switch to subclassing `SpecPayload` or override the controller methods to return a custom payload.

+5. **`SpecCache::get()` now returns a full Document.** Previously it reconstructed only `paths` / `summary` and dropped everything else.
+   Code paths that relied on the old lossy behaviour (e.g. asserting absence of `info`) will see complete documents.
+Use `SpecCache::getArray()` if you only need the raw array form.

+6. **`apexdocs:mock` ships a sidecar router.** The command now executes `php -S host:port resources/mock/server.php` rather than a temp file written into `sys_get_temp_dir()`.
+The path inside the package must be reachable — if you publish the package via `composer create-project` or a custom installer that strips `resources/`, the command will emit "Mock router script missing".
+Keep `resources/` in your distribution.

 ### `composer.json` changes

 - `nikic/php-parser` was never used internally and has been removed.
 If your